-Donald Trump lands in Saudi Arabia as controversies swirl at home
+Trump lands in Saudi Arabia as controversies swirl at home

 Trump's stop in an enthusiastic Saudi capital is the first in a nine-day, five-country swing across the Middle East and Europe.
 The complex itinerary will take Trump to the capitals of three great world religions and introduce him to the grueling pace of presidential foreign travel.

+"That was a tremendous day.
+Tremendous investments in the United States.
+Hundreds of billions of dollars of investments into the United States and jobs, jobs, jobs," Trump said.

-Air Force One touched down mid-morning at the King Khalid airport in Riyadh, where Trump was greeted on a red carpet-bedecked tarmac by King Salman and other high-level Saudi officials.
+Air Force One touched down earlier Saturday at the King Khalid airport in Riyadh, where Trump was greeted on a red carpet-bedecked tarmac by King Salman and other high-level Saudi officials.
 The grand welcome -- which featured a military brass band and a fighter jet flyover -- demonstrated just how highly anticipated Trump's arrival was to this Middle Eastern kingdom.

 "Great to be in Riyadh, Saudi Arabia," Trump tweeted shortly after his arrival.
 "Looking forward to the afternoon and evening ahead."